George Holt (cotton-broker)

-George Holt (24 June 1790 – 16 February 1861) was a cotton-broker, merchant and philanthropist of Liverpool, England.
+George Holt (24 June 1790 – 16 February 1861) was a cotton-broker, merchant, and philanthropist from Liverpool, England.

 Early life

 George Holt's father, Oliver, had moved from Halifax after impressing the owner of Town Mill in Rochdale with his work ethic and skills as a woollen dyer.
-The ethic, derived from a nonconformist, principally Baptist, milieu helped him rise to become a partner in the business before establishing his own mill and dye-works in the town.
+The ethic, derived from a nonconformist, principally Baptist, milieu, helped him rise to become a partner in the business before establishing his own mill and dyeworks in the town.
 Born on 24 June 1790, George left Rochdale for Liverpool in 1807 to work as an apprentice to Samuel Hope, who was a cotton broker.
-In 1812, having demonstrated similar qualities to those of his father, he became a partner in Hope's business, which in time also involved banking.
+In 1812, having demonstrated similar qualities to those of his father, he became a partner in Hope's business, which at the time also involved banking.

 The prosperity that Holt enjoyed caused him for a while to enjoy the company of men who favoured sporting pastimes.
 However, his nonconformist background came to the fore again when he became friendly with William Durning around 1817, having rented a cottage from another member of the Durning family.
-On 1 September 1820 he married William's daughter, Emma.
-Durning was a wealthy Liverpool wine and spirit merchant, and through the marriage George Holt became part of a group of influential Unitarian business people.
+On 1 September 1820, he married William's daughter, Emma.
+Durning was a wealthy Liverpool wine and spirit merchant, and through the marriage, George Holt became part of a group of influential Unitarian business people.
 Holt himself became a convert to Unitarianism due to the influence of his wife.

-Holt and his family worshipped at Renshaw Street Unitarian Chapel, which has been described as "the meeting house for a tightly-knit network of Unitarian ship owners and merchants who frequently formed alliances by marriage, met socially, invested in one another's ventures, shared or exchanged practical skills, embarked on philanthropic (especially educational) schemes, and engaged fully in the politics of reform".
+Holt and his family worshipped at Renshaw Street Unitarian Chapel, which has been described as "the meeting house for a tightly knit network of Unitarian ship owners and merchants who frequently formed alliances by marriage, met socially, invested in one another's ventures, shared or exchanged practical skills, embarked on philanthropic (especially educational) schemes, and engaged fully in the politics of reform".

 Career

 Holt became a successful cotton broker in his own right after ending his partnership with Hope on 30 June 1823.
 His firm, George Holt & Co., was based first next to that of Hope on Water Street and then on Chapel Street.
-It returned to Water Street in 1834, occupying newly built premises that he had financed and which he named India Building to celebrate the end of the East India Company's monopoly on trade in the Far East.
-By 1837, he had capital of £76,000, including £26,000 in his business, £28,000 in India Building, and £7,800 in railway investments.
+It returned to Water Street in 1834, occupying newly built premises that he had financed and which he named the India Building to celebrate the end of the East India Company's monopoly on trade in the Far East.
+By 1837, he had capital of £76,000, including £26,000 in his business, £28,000 in the India Building, and £7,800 in railway investments.

-Water Street was also the location of the head office of Bank of Liverpool, which Holt founded with others in 1831.
+Water Street was also the location of the head office of the Bank of Liverpool, which Holt founded with others in 1831.
 He was also involved in founding a company in 1836 that was intended to provide cheaper insurance for the handling and storage of merchants' goods.

-Holt also founded Blackburne House in the city, as a school for girls, in 1844.
+Holt also founded Blackburne House in the city as a school for girls in 1844.
 In addition, he had a long-term involvement with the city's docks and water committees and was president of the newly formed Liverpool Cotton Brokers' Association in 1842.